Countly/countly-sdk-documentation/web/next.md

 <h2 id="h_01J1YSATYHKAJ8SZMM4KW6BBRT">Consent</h2>
 <p>
-  If consents are enabled, to use Feedback Widgets you have to provide the 'feedback' consent for this feature to work.
+  If consents are enabled, to use Feedback Widgets you have to provide the 'feedback' and the 'star-rating' consents for this feature to work.
 </p>
 <h1 id="h_01HABTQ439MH1SD5Q76905BRWP">User Profiles</h1>
 <h2 id="h_01HABTQ439KMGT58PHY4MRA1GT">User Details</h2>